 Services that can accessed through the Veterans' Home Care (VHC) Program include:

 - domestic assistance (such as house cleaning, laundry and shopping);

 - personal care (such as assistance with eating, bathing, dressing and grooming);

 - safety-related home and garden maintenance (such as replacing light globes, cleaning of gutters and cutting back of garden foliage which is creating a safety hazard); and

 - respite care to provide relief for a carer who has responsibility for the ongoing care, attention and support of another person who is in ill-health or incapacitated.
 Respite care services may be provided in an appropriate accommodation setting or at home (including overnight or emergency care), or a combination of these.

 Co-payments apply to VHC services, except for respite care services.

-Where the services are required due to an accepted condition under the MRCA or the SRCA then the household services and attendant care provisions in the appropriate Act should be used.
+Where the services are required due to an accepted condition under the MRCA or the DRCA then the household services and attendant care provisions in the appropriate Act should be used.
 This is a legislative requirement in the MRCA Treatment Principles that double dipping is not permitted for similar services as provided by VHC.
-Though not a legislative requirement, for consistency, double-dipping should also be avoided between the SRCA provisions and VHC.
-This is part of a client-centric approach to provision of services, as a wider range of services are available through the MRCA and SRCA provisions, and no co-payments are required.
+Though not a legislative requirement, for consistency, double-dipping should also be avoided between the DRCA provisions and VHC.
+This is part of a client-centric approach to provision of services, as a wider range of services are available through the MRCA and DRCA provisions, and no co-payments are required.